History of Kyle Hendricks in Timeline

 July 24, 2020: Complete-Game Shutout

-In 2020, Kyle Hendricks had a 6-5 record with a 2.88 ERA, led the National League in fewest walks per 9 innings (0.885), in strikeout/walk ratio (8.000), and finished ninth in Cy Young voting.
+In 2020, Kyle Hendricks had a 6-5 record with a 2.88 ERA, led the NL in fewest walks per 9 IP (0.885) and strikeout/walk ratio (8.000).
+He also finished ninth in Cy Young voting.

-April 18, 2021: Allowed Four Home Runs in One Inning
+April 18, 2021: Home Runs Allowed in First Inning

-2023: Return From Injury
+2023: Return from Injury

 May 21, 2024: Moved to Bullpen